ml-projects-rana/Power-BI-UK-Bank-Customers-Analysis/README.md

 # Power-BI-UK-Bank-Customers-Analysis

-UK-Bank-Customers.csv : Dataset is dummy data for an imaginary bank operating in the UK.
+P6-UK-Bank-Customers.csv : Dataset is dummy data for an imaginary bank operating in the UK.

 UK_Bank_Analysis.pbix : Power BI Report of Above Dataset